plasticuproject/blog/content/posts/Integration-Engineer-Interview-Exercise.md

  * @returns {solutionReturnType} - An array containing three arrays:
  *   1. An array of objects, each containing a domain's risk score and name.
  *   2. An array of IP addresses extracted from the JSON data.
- *   3. An object containing a domain name and its associated phishing component.
+ *   3. An object containing a domain name and it's associated phishing component.
  */
  function solution(jsonDataFile: string): solutionReturnType {